dhruvinsh/zmk-tri-state/README.md

 };
 ```

-Once this define, `&swapper` can be use wherever it require, see below documentation.
+Once this define, `&swapper` can be use wherever it require.
+See below
+documentation for further details.
+Working example can be find [here.](https://github.com/dhruvinsh/zmk-config/blob/0ed6b525a5834dc423eb600b4552b9afb9c621ee/config/include/behaviors.dtsi#L52-L61)

 ## Summary: Tri-State